+One of the surprising health benefits of sex is headache relief.
 Yep, you can bypass the paracetamol and get between the sheets, because a little hanky panky might be just what the doctor ordered.
-An observational study of found that 60 percent of migraine sufferers and 37 percent of cluster headache patients reported sexual activity led to a partial or complete relief from symptoms.
+An observational study of found that 60 percent of migraine sufferers and 37 percent of cluster headache patients reported sexual activity led to a partial or complete relief from symptoms. health benefits of sex

 It can reduce period pain

 Swap the ibuprofen for an orgasm.
 Not only does it trigger pain killing endorphins, but an orgasm can also cause the uterus muscles to contract and release which can bring a little relief from the pain of period cramps.

 The feel-good chemicals released during sexual intercourse – serotonin, endorphins and oxytocin – provide a natural way to relieve stress.
 Studies show that intimacy can buffer stress reactivity and reduces the cortisol hormones that are triggered in response to stress.

 While a bonk break won’t burn the same calories as a gym session, it will increase your heart rate and activate several muscle groups.
 Depending on your cardiovascular endurance, you can burn an average of 69 calories per session, but the longer and sweatier the session, the more calories you’ll burn.
 Beats going for a walk!